History and accent change

 Speakers were assigned to the Broadness categories mainly according to their pronunciation of six main vowels.
 These are the vowel sounds in the words “beat, boot, say, so, high, how”.

-Over the past 40 years, Australian English speakers have gradually moved towards the center of this broadness continuum.
+Over the past 40 years, Australian English speakers have gradually moved towards the centre of this broadness continuum.
 The majority of younger speakers today use a General type of Australian English.

 This Vowel Shift animation depicts general changes that have occurred in Australian English monophthongs over the past 200 years and suggests some future change.